microsoft/CodeXGLUE/Code-Code/CodeCompletion-line/README.md

 ### py150 line completion test set

 We create test set from py150 token level code comepltion test set.
-We select a file (one line in test.txt) and randomly cut it as two part.
-The former part is inputs, while all the tokens until the first `<EOL>` token (excluding `<EOL>`) in the latter part is outputs.
+Since we intend to test model's ability to autocomplete an arbitrary line, we select the line to be predicted at random.
+To generate an example, we randomly cut a file as two parts.
+The former part is the input context, models are expected to generating the code sequence in the latter part until the first $<EOL>$ token (excluding $<EOL>$).

 Test set is already at `dataset/py150/line_completion/test.json`.

 ### Github Java Corpus line completion test set

 We create test set from Github Java Corpus token level code comepltion test set.
-We select a file (one line in test.txt) and randomly cut it as two part.
-The former part is inputs, while all the tokens until the first `;` or `}` token (including `;` or `}`) in the latter part is outputs.
+In the same way as for Python, we randomly cut a file as two parts.
+The former part is the input context, outputs is the code sequence in the latter part until the first ; or \} token (including ; or \} token).

 Test set is already at `dataset/javaCorpus/line_completion/test.json`.